alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 ![Metaphor]({{ site.url }}/images/TFIOS/metaphor.jpg)
 {: .image-pull-left}
 <br>
 This was a way for Gus to tell himself that he has control over his fate (up to a certain extent).
 We all have control over our fate to a certain degree.
 I found this powerful because our attitude toward of life can make the biggest of impacts.
 Metaphors give us the positive power to things just by looking at something in a creative way.
-Personally, I keep mementos to remind myself of people and events that impact me and remind me to do good.
+Personally, I keep mementos to remind myself of people and events that changed me and remind me to do good.

 ### 2. Our Little Infinity